SimonEOA/tddd27_2023_toilets/README.md

 ##### Database Service: Supabase
 Supabase is an open-source alternative to Firebase that provides a range of services including real-time data updates and authentication.
 We will use Supabase to store our toilet data and user authentication information.

-Linus Rundin Induvidual screencase (linru683)
+Linus Rundin Induvidual screencast (linru683)
 youtube: https://youtu.be/LRvyJod6M6g